 Once a gambler becomes heavily invested in their gambling habits, they’ll start to undergo several behavioral changes in their daily lives.
 Usually, gamblers will begin to withdraw from social events and ignore friends or loved ones.
 This inadvertently leads to the quality of their relationships to decline significantly as the gambler develops feelings of depression, frustration, and hopelessness.
 All of these feelings compounded together might lead the gambler to become agitated as they attempt to figure out ways in which to recoup monetary losses.
 As a result, the individual resorts to using violence and intimidation against the people around them.

 The behavioral changes only grow to become more noticeable by the minute for those that don’t seek immediate treatment.
 Soon enough, the social isolation, irregular sleeping patterns, and depression take a toll on the overall well-being of the gambler.
-In a worst case scenario, the gambler’s relationships become both physically and emotionally abusive.
-Sadly, when under the burden of their gambling debt, some of these individuals will opt to take their lives away before asking for help.
+In a worst-case scenario, the gambler’s relationships become both physically and emotionally abusive.
 If you see anybody exhibiting any of the behavioral symptoms stated above, then it is best you alert the proper authorities in order to provide assistance for that individual.

+When it comes to finances, spotting a gambler may be a little harder.
 A lot of the issues that a gambler might face mainly stem from their ongoing financial burden.
 How bad these issues persist depends on how quickly the warning signs are identified and treated.
-Luckily, there are several financial warning signs to be on the lookout should you be worried about a close friend or family member.
+Luckily, there are several financial warning signs you can look out for.

 A major sign of financial trouble with a gambler begins with missing money from anywhere in the house, or even in the bank account.
 Having money disappear without reason whatsoever should immediately raise red flags on a potential issue.
 Likewise, another warning sign would be a gambler that is always asking for money despite them having been paid recently.
 This can become a greater issue as they come up with excuses to be secretive about their finances.

 An addicted gambler that resorts to hiding their financial records is one that is most inclined to forgo bill payments.
 From this, some of these individuals will try to use every bit of their money on regaining their financial losses from constant gambling.
-When dealing with secrecy, missing money, and unpaid bills, it is crucial to pay close attention to the finances of a gambler.
 One thing can turn into another, and soon these gamblers find themselves losing their homes and possessions in a heartbeat.

-A gambler will find themselves spending the majority of their days’ gambling.
+Someone with a gambling addiction will find themselves spending the majority of their days gambling.
 How do these changes in time management play a role in identifying a gambler’s habits?
 Well, by paying attention to either the behavioral or financial changes, one could start to piece together a pattern on how a gambler spends most of their time.